lpantano/mypubs/post/mirqc_with_bcbio.md

 different platforms for miRNA detection, but these are also great samples for benchmarking tools.

-Samples are one Universal Human miRNA reference RNA (Agilent Technologies, #750700), one human brain total RNA (Life Technologies, #AM6050), human liver total RNA (LifeTechnologies, #AM7960) and MS2-phage RNA (Roche, #10165948001).
+Samples are: one Universal Human miRNA reference RNA (Agilent Technologies, #750700), one human brain total RNA (Life Technologies, #AM6050), several human liver total RNA (LifeTechnologies, #AM7960) and several MS2-phage RNA (Roche, #10165948001).
 Moreover, two more samples were created using different concentrations of UHmiRR and HBR.
 And finally, two miRNA families were spiked in human liver and MS2-phage samples.